MicrosoftDocs/sandbox/sandbox/snippets/101functions/queue-storage/queue-trigger-with-poco.md

 ## Azure Storage Queue Trigger using a POCO
-If your queue message is made up of a JSON payload, the runtime will serialize it into a POCO for you.
+If your queue message is made up of a JSON payload, the runtime serializes it into a POCO for you.

 ```csharp
 [FunctionName("SimpleQueue")]